Before you leave home

 Bring $200 to $300 in Canadian cash to cover expenses for your first few days

 When you arrive in Canada your health and quarantine plan will be assessed by the Canadian Border Service Agent before your leave the port of entry.
-It is up to the discretion of the border agent to approve your entry into Canada.
+It is up to the discretion of the border agent to approve your entry into Canada or exempt you from the quarantine requirements.

-You will be required to take a COVID-19 test upon arrival at the port of entry at no cost to you.
+You may be required to take a COVID-19 test upon arrival at the port of entry at no cost to you (if applicable).

-Inform MacEwan University that you have arrived in Canada by emailing us at email@example.com as soon as you arrive at your hotel.
+Inform MacEwan University that you have arrived in Canada and if you are exempt from quarantine requirements by emailing us at firstname.lastname@example.org as soon as you arrive in Canada or at your final destination.

 Confirm with the Government of Canada that you have arrived at your place of quarantine using ArriveCAN (iOS, Android or web version) or by calling toll free 1-833-641-0343.
 This must be done within 48 hours of arriving in Canada.